What Are the Difference Between Frogs and Toads?

 The legs of a frog are far longer than those of a toad, and in some cases, they are even longer than the frog’s body.

-They are able to jump quite far and swim very swiftly as a result of this ability.
+They can jump quite far and swim very swiftly due to this ability.
 Toads typically have shorter hind legs than the rest of their body, making them look short and stocky.

 They travel by crawling or making short leaps to get around.
-There are instances when a toad will simply walk.
-Some certain species of frogs are able to walk.
+There are instances when a toad will walk.
+Some certain species of frogs can walk.

 Eggs

-One of the similarities between frogs and toads is that they both require a body of water or some other type of damp environment in order to mate and lay their eggs.
+One of the similarities between frogs and toads is that they both require a body of water or some other type of damp environment to mate and lay their eggs.

 To differentiate between frog eggs and toad eggs: frogs lay their eggs in clusters in the water, but toads lay their eggs in long ribbons that can occasionally become entangled in aquatic plants.